 , the closest thing to a recurring villain.
 Imagine a randomized Yume Nikki

-The game also does one particular something completely horrible
+The game also does one particular thing that's completely horrible

 — it gets scarier